sharvenp/Interactive-DFA/README.md

   <img width="400" height="160" src="readme/string.PNG">
 </p>

+---

 This is a sample DFA parsing the string "1000011110101001100" with alphabet "10":

 <p align="center">
   <img width="800" height="800" src="readme/parsing.gif">
 </p>

+After parsing, the application will diplay a pop-up saying if the DFA accepts the string or not.

 #### Settings ####
 All the GUI settings such as the colors, fonts, and other parameters can be modifed in the `src/settings.py` class.